Jose Siri Player Props: Rays vs. Tigers

-Jose Siri -- with an on-base percentage of .200 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Detroit Tigers, with Reese Olson on the mound, on August 4 at 6:40 PM ET.
+Jose Siri, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Detroit Tigers, with Tarik Skubal on the mound, August 5 at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Yankees.
+In his most recent game, he racked up three RBI (going 2-for-5 with a home run) against the Tigers.

 Jose Siri Game Info & Props vs. the Tigers